Skip to Content

 Wildlife Highlights

-A large part of the park’s habitat consists of wetland, which is home to the elusive, semi-aquatic sitatunga antelope.
+A large part of Mudumu’s habitat consists of wetland, which is home to the difficult-to-see, semi-aquatic sitatunga antelope.
 Red lechwe is also an inhabitant of marshy areas and is more abundant.
-Aside from these highly specialized antelope, many other unusual species can be spotted, including sable antelope, which likes to stay in thick woodland areas.
+Aside from these highly specialized antelope, other unusual species can be spotted, including sable antelope, which likes to stay in thick woodland areas.

 Best Time for Wildlife Viewing

+The best time for wildlife viewing is during the Dry season (May to October), with ideal conditions from May to September.
 Animals tend to disperse during the Wet season (November to April).
 During this time the vegetation thickens and roads can become extremely bad, if not impassable.
-As a result, the best time for wildlife viewing is during the Dry season, from May to October.

 Wildlife Photos